 Guests can enjoy a freshly prepared breakfast and dinner in the Garden Grille restaurant or order a meal from room service or stock up on snacks from the 24-hour Garden Market.
 The hotel also features a business center, fitness center and an indoor heated pool.

 The attached Convention Center is “Class A” and is the most popular space in town.
 It can accommodate up to 550 guests in over 10,000 square feet.
 The center has hosted wedding receptions, trade shows, annual meetings and numerous corporate functions- all accretive to the hotel’s revenues.

 - Schwan’s Global Supply Chain- Frozen Pizza Manufacturing (2,000 Employees)

 - Excide Technologies- Automotive Battery Manufacturer (800 Employees)

 - Solomon Corporation (324 Employees)

 - Great Plains Manufacturing (258 Employees)

 - Crestwood, Inc (219 Employees)

-This premium branded hotel can be purchased individually or as a portfolio with two other first class hotels in Salina, the nearby Courtyard by Marriott and the Hampton Inn.
+This premium branded hotel is being offered as a portfolio with another select service hotel in Salina, the nearby Courtyard by Marriott.